It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Methods of Payment

 Finland is one of the forerunners in terms of easy and secure card payment.
 Payment cards issued by banks are mostly debit cards linked to accounts.
-All cards issued by banks are international SEPA-compliant cards – most commonly MasterCards or Visa cards – and have an embedded chip to improve security.
-A company willing to accept card payments must first make a contract with either a bank or another acquiring service provider.
-Instructions for accepting card payments are given by service providers.
+All cards issued by banks are international SEPA-compliant cards – most commonly MasterCard or Visa cards – and have an embedded chip to improve security.

 Banking Systems